-Long back you had only a few categories of writers who created content- novelists, poets, essayists, journalists, short-story writers, columnists and academic writers.
+In this Topic, we are going to learn about the Blog page.
+Long back you had only a few categories of writers who created content- novelists, poets, essayists, journalists, short-story writers, columnists, and academic writers.
 With the advent of the web, more people began to enter the fray- and they came to be called bloggers.

 Thanks to free platforms such as blogger.com, just about anyone could create a blog page and start writing on anything under the sun.
 Reportedly, there were successful bloggers who made their first million within a year but most didn’t reach anywhere.
 These days businesses also have blogs to drive traffic and promote business – a key element of inbound marketing strategy.

 Here are ten tips to drive more traffic and generate more business for your blog page:

 1. Choose a topic relevant to the industry